Quick Summary

 - Track your exact deadlines — use our ADS Reclaim Tracker to see when your sale and claim deadlines fall

 If you bought a new home in Scotland before selling your old one, you paid 8% Additional Dwelling Supplement (ADS) on top of the standard LBTT.
 The good news: the moment you sell your previous main residence, you can reclaim every penny.
-The bad news: miss the deadlines and you lose the refund permanently.
+For purchases from 1 April 2024, the sale window was extended from 18 to 36 months — giving you three full years to sell the old property.

 Who can claim an ADS refund?